clemsonciti/Workshop-R-ML/_episodes/06-Training_Tree.md

 ```
 ![image](https://user-images.githubusercontent.com/43855029/114235296-fb257680-994d-11eb-93ff-54702cbf87b8.png)

-We can see that Random Forest result has better prediction than Decision Tree
+We can see that Random Forest result has better prediction than the Decision Tree.